libplctag/libplctag.NET/dev/README.md

-# Developer Readme
+# Developer Documentation

-This readme is for developers of libplctag.NET - the .NET wrapper for libplctag.
+This folder is for storing information regarding the development of libplctag.NET - the .NET wrapper for libplctag.

 The term "libplctag" is ambiguous, so for the purposes of this document we will use the following interpretation: